sbera7/Dialogue-act-classification/README.md

 <h1>About</h1>
-<p>This repository is on classifying the dialogue act of the sentences.
+<p>This repository is on classifying the dialogue act of the sentences in a conversation.
 We are using SWDA and MRDA datasets for training the model.</p>